Chapter 17. Annotations

 Table of Types

-gloss (A glossary note) a short note that gives a short description of the term online and print by default
+gloss A short note that gives a brief description of the term Online and print by default

-textual (Textual note) explains textual decisions made in the present and previous editions (often paired with a collation) online only
+textual Explains textual decisions made in the present and previous editions (often paired with a collation) Online only

-performance (Performance note) describes performance or production choices in specific productions named in the Production database, cited in the Performance essay, and/or made in Performance-as-Research productions that were part of the editorial process. to be determined by anthology; online and print (QME)
+performance Describes performance or production choices in specific productions named in the Production database (see Production Database (PROD1)), cited in the Performance essay, and/or made in Performance-as-Research productions that were part of the editorial process To be determined by anthology; online and print (QME)

-lexical (Lexical) discussions of the etymology of a word/phrase and/or its meaning and prevalence in the early modern period.
-Such notes will usually cite the OED and/or Lexicons of Early Modern English. online only
+lexical Discusses the etymology of a word/phrase and/or its meaning and prevalence in the early modern period; such notes will usually cite the OED and/or an early modern dictionary Online only

-lineation (Lineation)discussion of the lineation or relineation of one or more lines in the text (often paired with a collation) online only
+lineation Discusses the lineation or relineation of one or more lines in the text (often paired with a collation) Online only

 When you create a <note> with @type=commentary, that note may be used in the web version of the play, and it may also appear in the printed published version (if there is one).
-However, the print document, unlike the web version, cannot be infinitely long; annotations in that version appear as footnotes, and they must be constrained to a reasonable length.
+However, unlike the web version, the print document cannot be infinitely long; annotations in the print version appear as footnotes, and they must be constrained to a reasonable length.
 Since we want to retain long annotations where we can, but we also want to provide an alternative where necessary for the print version, you can also supply the @subtype attribute with one of these values:

 onlineOnly means that the annotation should only be rendered in the HTML version, because it’s too long for the print version.